McGlash/Mars-Mission-Webpage/README.md

 E1.
 Visits the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

 E2.
-Savse both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
+Saves both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 Uses a Python dictionary to store the data using the keys `img_url` and `title`.

 ## Step 2 - MongoDB and Flask Application